Challenger banks like Neo Financial and EQ Bank, and financial technology companies like KOHO are changing the financial landscape for consumers.

 - Joint accounts

-- $20 welcome bonus when you enter the promo code CASHBACK.
+- $20 welcome bonus when you enter the referral code CASHBACK.

 You can upgrade your account to KOHO Premium and earn up to 2% cash back, pay no FX fees, and get access to financial coaching.